Principal investigator

 research technician

-astrocytes in the GBM
+in GBM

 Left to right : Koen Breyne, Wataru Obuchi, Nourhan Saeed, Katia Malouf, Ayrton Zargani-Piccardi, Dawn Frederick, Taral Rameshchand Lunavat